dbaffier/security/README.md

 =========================

 ## Informations
-- Majority of source file are approximative and created from analysis of their binary
+- Majority of source file are approximative and created from analysis of their binary.
 - Majority of folder contain a write-up, don't look at them if you don't want to be spoiled.
 - Some write-up may be in French.
+- Langages used: C, Assembly (Mach-O/Linux) 32/64 bits, Python, Bash...

 ## Projects